 Finish.. long and delicious..

 Thoughts..
-As a trio of expressions these are absolutely fantastic..
+These Glen Moray 1994 Distillery exclusives expressions are rather special..
 They cover every base and leave no stone unturned !
-The bourbon cask is intense and really does scream first fill..
+The bourbon cask is intense, a true Speyside dram and really does scream first fill..
 The spices are huge and really let you know your drinking something good.

 The peated expression is a real jekyll and Hyde whisky, the nose is quite subtle when it comes to smoke and peat but it certainly makes you aware on the palate.. very enjoyable and certainly worth having a bottle or two..

 Ok the Glen Moray 1994 sherry finish..
 I make no apologies to what I put here..
 This is absolutely stunning !!
 It’s like a fully matured sherry butt that really screams quality..
 Put a different name on this and you would instantly add another £300 to the asking price !!
 Which just goes to show what a bargain this whisky is..
 It will take something really special for this not to be my whisky of 2017!!
 I have raved about it from the moment I tasted it and I will continue to sing it’s praises until the very last drop has gone..
 Its simply STUNNING !!